stjude-rust-labs/sprocket.bio/subcommands/check-lint.md

 With respect to checking if WDL files are well-formed, a non-zero exit code will be emitted if invalid WDL is encountered.
 This means `sprocket check` or `sprocket lint` can be integrated nicely into a continuous integration pipeline to ensure files remain valid.
+The [Sprocket GitHub action](https://github.com/stjude-rust-labs/sprocket-action) provides an easy way to do that on GitHub.

 With respect to emitting warnings, there are two levels of warnings in Sprocket: